 Massachusetts explicitly prohibits lane splitting.
 According to Part 1, Title XIV, Chapter 89, section 4A of the state’s general laws: “When any way has been divided into lanes, the driver of a vehicle shall so drive that the vehicle shall be entirely within a single lane.”

-Virginia has yet to make lane splitting legal, but motorcyclists can lane share side-by-side.
-House Bill 1236, which aims to make lane splitting legal in the state, is awaiting approval.
+Virginia has yet to legal lane splitting, but motorcyclists can lane share side-by-side.
+House Bill 1236, which aims to legalize lane splitting in the state, is awaiting approval.

 Arizona lawmakers failed to legalize lane splitting with Senate Bill 1007.
 But in 2020, Representative Noel Campbell introduced House Bill 2285 to restart discussions about legalizing lane splitting.